norman/lua-haml/README.md

 Lua Haml is now feature complete, but is still considered beta quality.
 That said, I am using it for a production website, and will work quickly to fix any bugs that are reported.
-So please feel free to use it for serious work - just not the Space Shuttle please.
+So please feel free to use it for serious work - just not the Space Shuttle, ok?

 ## Getting it